 - Preparation for Education and Training (Level 4)

 - Developing Teaching, Learning and Assessment (Level 6)

-- Contemporary Issues in Education and Training (Level 7)
+- Wider Perspectives in Education and Training (Level 7)

 Students will receive timetables of study and assessment calendar in their course handbooks upon enrolling.

 - An honours degree (applicants who do not have a degree should enrol on the Certificate in Education programme (please see Course Ref B107).

 - 5 GCSEs at C/4 and above or equivalent as a minimum qualification, to include English and maths

 - The ability to communicate fluently, accurately and effectively in professional spoken English

 - A Level 3 qualification in your teaching subject specialism, if other than your degree

 - A teaching or training placement for a minimum of 150 hours of teaching over the course of the programme.
 Under exceptional circumstances a voluntary teaching placement may be acceptable